StorageCodeDave/Holiday_Entitlement_Corrections/Holiday Check for relationship tables.md

 	eh.calabstaken as DBTaken,
 	Case when EH.enttype = 1 then 'Hour =' else 'Days =' End as [Type1],
 	EH.balance as DBBalance,
 --/*use these to view why they are flagging but look the same.
-Slight rounding of 0.5 can happen and trigger Visuals to highlight if different*/
+This will allow highlight to anyone using it it where the difference are and can discuss if need to be updated
 	Case
 		when DupGroup.Entref2 >0 then cast(DupGroup.Entref2 as Varchar (6))+ ' Entref Groupref = Holgroupref of Holiday'
 		When EMP.payrollno IS NULL then 'Deleted User'